Scorbinwen/Tensorflow-Installation/README.md

 # Tutorial on logining the docker instance
 ## Build your own docker instance
 ## Go to the GPU-management platform http://station.csgrandeur.com/gpu/faqs
-## Step1.Register your own account using the inviting-code provided by @LiuNing
+## Step1.Register using the inviting-code provided by @LiuNing
-## Step2.
+## Step2.Apply a port for accessing the servers.

 # Tensorflow-Installation
-## Step0. install CUDA Toolkit v8.0(It has already been install on the Server Computer,you can skip this step.)
+## Step0. install CUDA Toolkit v8.0(It has already been install on our Servers,you can skip this step.)
 ###  instructions from https://developer.nvidia.com/cuda-downloads (linux -> x86_64 -> Ubuntu -> 16.04 -> deb (network))
 CUDA_REPO_PKG="cuda-repo-ubuntu1604_8.0.61-1_amd64.deb"
 wget http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/${CUDA_REPO_PKG}